qutech/filter_functions/README.md

 Initially, filter functions have been introduced to model dynamical decoupling sequences [1, 2].
 With this project we aim to provide a toolkit for calculating and inspecting filter functions for arbitrary pulses including pulses without analytic form such as one might get from numerical pulse optimization algorithms.
 These filter functions can be used to compute process descriptions, fidelities and other quantities of interest from arbitrary classical noise spectral densities.
 For the efficient and convenient treatment of gate sequences, concatenation rules that allow the filter function of a sequence to be computed from those of its constituents are implemented.

-The `filter_functions` package is built to interface with [QuTiP](http://qutip.org/), a widely-used quantum toolbox for Python, and comes with extensive documentation and a test suite.
-Note that the project is still in pre-release and thus liable to breaking API changes.
+The `filter_functions` package is built to interface with [QuTiP](http://qutip.org/), a widely-used quantum toolbox for Python, as well as [qopt](https://github.com/qutech/qopt) and comes with extensive documentation and a test suite.

 As a very brief introduction, consider a Hadamard gate implemented by a pi/2 Y-gate followed by a NOT-gate using simple square pulses.
 We can calculate and plot the dephasing filter function of the gate with the following code: